An infinite-dimensional phenomenon in finite-dimensional metric topology: Surgery and cell-like maps

-\begin{cor} There are closed nonhomeomorphic $7$-dimensional manifolds $M$ and $N$ which are CE-related. \end{cor} \begin{proof} Let $p\ge 5$ be a prime number.
-The Moore complex $P=S^3\cup_pB^4$ can be PL-embedded in $\bR^8$ (see for example \cite{DR}).
-Let $M=\partial W$ be the boundary of a regular neighborhood $W$ of $P$.
-Then $M$ is $2$-connected since every homotopy in $W$ of a sphere of dimension $\le 2$ to a constant map can be pushed off the core $P$ by general position and retracted to $M$.
-By Lefchsetz duality, $H_3(W,M)=H^5(W)=H^5(P)=0$ and $H_4(W,M)=H^4(W)=H^4(P)=\bZ_p$.
-The exact sequence of the pair $(W,M)$ turns into the following:
+\begin{cor} It follows that all simply connected manifolds with finite $\pi_{2}$ and no odd torsion in homology are immutable in the sense of Corollary \ref{rigid}. \end{cor} \mk\ni Here is a simple example of malleability. \mk\ni \begin{cor} There are closed nonhomeomorphic $7$-dimensional manifolds $M$ and $N$ which are CE-related. \end{cor} \begin{proof} Let $p\ge 7$ be a prime number.
+By general position, the Moore complex $P=S^1\cup_pB^2$ can be PL-embedded in $\bR^5$.
+Suspending twice embeds $P'=S^{3}\cup_{p}B^{4}$ into $\bR^{7}$.
+Let $Q$ be a regular neighborhood of $P'$ in $\bR^{7}$ and let $W = Q \x [0,\,1]$.
+We set $\p W = M$, so $M$ is the double of $Q$. $M$ has no ordinary homology below dimension 3, so $M$ is 2-connected.
+By Lefschetz duality, $H_3(W,M)=H^5(W)=H^5(P')=0$ and $H_4(W,M)=H^4(W)=H^4(P')=\bZ_p$.
+The exact sequence of the pair $(W,M)$ turns into: